Veninyt/Eclipse-Client/README.md

 2. **Install Eclipse-Client:**  Go to this repository's releases section.

-3. **Enable the script:** In your userscript manager, make sure the Eclipse-Client script is enabled.
+3. **Enable the script:** In your userscript manager, make sure the Eclipse Client script is enabled.

 4. **Visit Miniblox:** Visit the Miniblox website.
-The Eclipse-Client userscript should automatically load.
+The Eclipse Client userscript should automatically load.

 ## Contributing